Special Tuition Rates and Waivers

 - You will still be responsible for paying required fees.

 - You need to check the Important Dates and Deadlines page for the date the waiver goes into effect.
 You will be responsible for full tuition and fees if you register prior to the listed date.

 - Waivers are given on a space-available basis.

 Businesses or other organizations in Maryland may be able to offer their employees or members College tuition and fees at the in-county residence rate, regardless of their home address.

 To be eligible, the courses taken must benefit the employer, and the employer must pay for the courses directly or through an employee reimbursement program.

 Detailed instructions are provided on the Business and Industry form (PDF, ) , which must be submitted each semester that students take courses.
-Your agreement must be received by the Office of Admissions and Records before the end of the third week of classes in the fall and spring semesters, and the first week of summer and winter terms.
+Your agreement must be received by the Office of Records and Registration before the end of the third week of classes in the fall and spring semesters, and the first week of summer and winter terms.

 The Maryland Higher Education Commission designates some community college programs as statewide programs.
 Students may enroll in any of these programs at the same rates as in-county residents if a particular program is not offered by the local community college, or if the student cannot enroll due to an enrollment limit.